IceTea80/Hackclubhasamacropad/README.md

-My name is HAsan Siddii and I created a 16 key macropad with a rotary encoder.
-I made this hackpad so when I am gaming I can have a smaller keyboard or have hotkeys set for when I stream for sound effects or to control my mic.
+My name is Hasan Siddiq and I created a 16 key macropad with a rotary encoder.
+I made this hackpad so when I game I can have a smaller keyboard or have hotkeys set for when I stream for sound effects or to control my mic.

-Making this Macropad allowed me to use fusion 360 and Kicad for the first time.
-It allowed me to learn new skills and gain expierence in programs which will be useful for projects in the future.
+Making this macropad let me use Fusion 360 and KiCad for the first time.
+It let me learn new skills and get experience in programs that will be useful for projects in the future.

 PCB: